 By now, our experience of nature has been fully conditioned by images.
 The cell phone’s intrusion on our outdoor excursions is commonplace.
 It’s the primary instrument we use to self-mediate our relationship to the environment.
 Nature becomes a landscape when we capture it in a frame, but the act distances us from the place.
 Since the inception of photography, artists have grappled with questions about how images shape our relationship to nature.
 When we look at a tree, do we see its treeness or our idea of a tree, conditioned by ordinary images?
 To really see the tree in its essence requires that we be receptive to it in a state of contemplative awareness as we stand in nature.
-Celmins’s drawings invite deep reflection as objects of art that fascinate.
-They can inspire us to go back and look at nature again with new eyes.
+A work of art can invite deep reflection on a familiar place, like the ocean.
+It can inspire us to go back and look at nature again with new eyes.

 Art has the capacity to invite the deeper dimensions of the mind and heart, bringing us back to primary experience.
 When its subject is the natural world, we’re reminded of our interdependence with the created order and invited to experience its presence the next time we’re outdoors.